-- If hazardous chemicals are used, employers need to implement a written program that meets the requirements of the Hazard Communication Standard (HCS) to provide for worker training, warning labels and access to Material Safety Data Sheets (MSDS).
+- If hazardous chemicals are used, employers need to implement a written program that meets the requirements of the Hazard Communication Standard (HCS) to provide for worker training, warning labels and access to Safety Data Sheets (SDS).

 - The Hazard Communication Standard ensures employee awareness of the hazardous chemicals they are exposed to in the workplace and how to prevent exposure.

-- Provide Material Safety Data Sheets for any hazardous chemicals that are used in the workplace.
+- Provide Safety Data Sheets for any hazardous chemicals that are used in the workplace.

 - Provide appropriate Personal Protective Equipment (PPE) such as, gloves, goggles, and splash aprons for employees who handle hazardous chemicals including dishwashing detergents, pesticides, etc. [1910.132].